gonap/gava/README.md

 - `v0.0.5`: for `Box`, added `validate()` method that can throw an exception
 - `v0.0.7`: Lambda functions `FnAA` changed to `FxNN`.
 - `v0.0.9`: Add functional interface FxModify and FxThrow which both are based on Fx11.
+- `v0.0.10`
+  - Box is no longer autocloseable.